CryptozombiesHQ/cryptozombie-lessons/README.md

 ## License

-Any contributions made have to assign copyright back to Loom Network.
-Loom Network keeps ownership any derivative work created from original content.
+Contributors must assign copyright back to Loom Network for any contributions they make.
+Loom Network retains ownership of any derivative work created from original content.